|

 H

-Set up a garden shed as
+Set up a

-office or storage space.
-Alternatively, is there room in
+garden shed as office or storage space.
+Alternatively,

-the roof for a small workspace or perhaps the veranda
+is there room in the roof for a small workspace or

-can be an office instead of a play area, or the attic
+near the kitchen can be an office instead of a play

-space becomes a new bedroom and you work in the old one.
+area, or the attic space becomes a new bedroom and you

 H

-between home and business.
-So you could hang some sheer
+highlight the boundaries between home and business.
+So

-visible to the rest of the room.
-Sheer curtains look
+make a work space that is visible to the rest of the

-up a sheet or old curtains as a visual boundary.
+compared to just hanging up a sheet or old curtains as a

-Tash Hughes is
+Tash Hughes is the owner of

-Word Constructions and is available to solve all
+Word Constructions and is

-your business writing problems!
-From letters to
+available to solve all your business writing problems!

-policies, newsletters to web content, Word Constructions
+From letters to policies, newsletters to web content,

-satisfaction. |
+style and satisfaction. |